US Open Betting Odds

 One of the benefits of betting on golf is that there’s extended time between events.
 The US Open and other tourneys take place on a Thursday-Sunday schedule, so the early part of the week is yours for research and handicapping.
 If you use the time wisely, you could place yourself further down the path toward success.

 Golf’s US Open first took place in 1895.
 Initially a 36-hole event, it was expanded to 72 in 1898 and remains that way to this day.
 All told, there have been 119 editions.
-Horace Rollins won the inaugural event, while Bryson DeChambeau is the defending champ.
+Horace Rollins won the inaugural event, while Jon Rahm is the defending champ.
 Just 16 golfers have managed to win multiple US Open crowns.

-The event has been held in New York twice over the past three years.
+The event has been held in New York twice in recent times.
 The 2018 US Open took place at Shinnecock Hills Golf Club in Southampton, while 2020 was at Winged Foot Golf Club in Mamaroneck.
-It’s off to Torrey Pines in San Diego in 2021, with current plans calling for a return to Shinnecock in 2026.
+It’s off to The Country Club in Brookline, MA in 2022, with current plans calling for a return to Shinnecock in 2026.